 What is the Law Regarding Employment in Livingston?

-Employment law in Livingston governs relationships between employer and employees, and independent contractors.
-This area of law regulates such employment issues as hiring procedures, wage amounts, and termination.
-Employers and their employees alike should be knowledgeable of Livingston employment laws.
+Employment law refers to the body of laws in Livingston that regulate employees, employers, and independent contractors.
+Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+Employers and their employees alike should be aware of Livingston employment laws.

 "At-Will" vs. Contract Employment Terms